elehcimd/awsflow/README.md

 with a final message `Operation completed: awsflow x.y.z deployed!` If you see it, congratulations! you built and deployed the package to S3.

-> To be able to execute all `fab` commands also from the host (not required but doable), execute the command `pip -r requirements.txt` on the host to install the dependencies.
+> If you want to be able to execute all `fab` commands also from the host, execute the command `pip -r requirements.txt` on the host to install the dependencies.

 ## Listing active EMR clusters